sandinmyjoints/leveraging-node/talk.md

 Note:
 - This is the question the company was asking itself.
 - The existing PHP codebase was showing its age.
-- Engineering team at the time (such as it was, really the CEO and a new director of engineering) was very aware of PHP's limitations as a language, community, etc..
+- Engineering team at the time (which is really the CEO and a new director of engineering) was very aware of PHP's limitations as a language, community, etc..
 - Where to go in the future?